|City/Town: • Bridgeport|

 Bridgeport had possibilities of becoming an important and progressive town, but two factors (1) physical‚-the Canadian River‚-and (2) human‚- a town feud‚- caused its downfall.
 Located on the south bank of the Canadian River in an area of rich farming land, and served by crossing rail lines, the town appeared destined to be the chief shipping point for a large area.
 The Canadian River, approximately one mile wide at Bridgeport, was subject to high water and sometimes flood during the rainy season.
 When water was low it could be forded, but there was always the problem of quicksand.
 The town received its name in the 1890s as the place where stagecoaches waited to cross the river.
 During high water they were ferried across; during low water the teams forded the river, following well-chosen paths carefully but never stopping in the channel.
 In 1893 a toll bridge was built.
 In 1895 a store with a post office located at the south end of the bridge, and Bridgeport had its start.
 In 1915 a free bridge replaced the toll bridge, but a few years later it was damaged by a flood.
 The bridge was eventually replaced by the Key Bridge, which charged tolls during the first year.
 In 1932 the Oklahoma Highway Department constructed a bridge downstream from the Key Bridge and rerouted highways to the south of Bridgeport.
 In 1948 the Key Bridge was partly burned as a result of a grass fire and had to be removed.
 In 1958 the bridge for Interstate 40 was completed, resulting in the highway being moved more than one mile south of town.
 There have been at least five high-water and a dozen low-water bridges across the Canadian near Bridgeport.

 People found that water on the west side of Bridgeport was clear and pure while that on the east side, where most of the business buildings had been erected, was filled with gypsum crystals.
 Instead of trying to find a way to bring good water to the east side a bitter feud developed.
-The depot was the west side near the river but a long hill had to be climbed to reach the post office on the east side.
-To get mail distributed more conveniently business men on the west side contrived to move the post office one night during dark hours.
-A two story brick building was erected hurriedly on the west side for a bank.
-The big three story frame hotel was also moved to a corner location on the west side.
+The depot was on the west side near the river but a long hill had to be climbed to reach the post office on the east side.
+To get mail distributed more conveniently businessmen on the west side contrived to move the post office one night during dark hours.
+A two-story brick building was erected hurriedly on the west side for a bank.
+The big three-story frame hotel was also moved to a corner location on the west side.
 Merchants on the east side became so embittered that many of them, in 1902, moved their buildings and stock to Hinton.
-It is pretty interesting to see buildings that have been abandoned, there is a lot left to wonder, but it is even more crazy when a whole town is practically left behind.
-Its a weird feeling seeing the amount of belongings left.
+It is pretty interesting to see buildings that have been abandoned, there is a lot left to wonder about, but it is even crazier when a whole town is practically left behind.
+It’s a weird feeling seeing the number of belongings left.
 In between the levels of wear, tear and aging, you can see that the objects were once in good condition, and were once used frequently.